OP-Engineering/op-sqlite/docs/docs/api.md

 ## Prepared statements

 A lot of the work when executing queries is not iterating through the result set itself but, sometimes, planning the execution.
-If you have a query which is expensive but you can re-use it (even if you have to change the arguments) you can use a `prepared statement`.
+If you have a query which is expensive but you can reuse it (even if you have to change the arguments) you can use a `prepared statement`.
 Bear in mind most of the benefit of a prepared statement is in the querying, joining and planning on how to retrieve the data, for writes the impact is minimal.

 ```tsx
 const statement = db.prepareStatement('SELECT * FROM User WHERE name = ?;');